-Historically, outside of the British season, we have sourced lamb from selected farmers in New Zealand.
+Historically, outside of the British season, we sourced lamb from selected farmers in New Zealand.
 However, we have moved our fresh supply chain to UK only lamb from Summer 2021.
-We have included descriptions of historic New Zealand standards here as there will have been some remaining NZ lamb, including ingredients, in our supply chain during 2020.
+A very small number of processed lines still use New Zealand lamb as an ingredient, representing less than 1'% of total volume.
+Whilst this is phased out, we are not disclosing KPIs as the volumes we are sourcing are too small to gather this data.